2016 Bridge Project

 Rita Felciano, "One Plus Ten Equals One", October 14, 2016

 Photo of Trisha Brown by Lois Greenfield.
 All rights reserved.
+All other photos on this page by Margo Moritz.

 Ten Artists Respond to Locus was made possible in part through support from the National Endowment for the Arts, Zellerbach Family Foundation, William & Flora Hewlett Foundation, Kenneth Rainin Foundation, San Francisco’s Grants for the Arts, the San Francisco Arts Commission, and the Sakana Foundation.